mcpalmer1980/port_gui/README.md

 # Rect class
-This class defines a rectangular region and allows you to manipulate them.
+The Rect class defines a rectangular region and allows you to manipulate them.

 **init**(x, y, width, height)